libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 In addition, network operators may configure the application-specific scoring function such that the bootstrappers enforce further constraints into accepting new nodes (eg protocol handshakes, staked participation, and so on).

+It should be emphasized that the security of the peer discovery service affects the ability of the system to bootstrap securely and recover from large-scale attacks.
+Network operators must take care to ensure that whichever peer discovery mechanism they opt to utilize is resilient to attacks and can always return some honest peers so that connections between honest peers can be established.
+Furthermore, it is strongly recommended that any external discovery service is augmented by bootstrappers/directory nodes configured with Peer Exchange and high application specific scores, as outlined above.